Lion of Venice

-Description

-The Lion weighs approximately 3,000 kilograms.
-The book under its front paws is a later addition.
+The Lion sculpture has had a very long and obscure history; it is now thought, following scientific analysis of the metal in 2024, that it was probably made in China, during the Tang Dynasty (618–906), as a figure of the hybrid type of monster normally called a zhènmùshòu (镇墓兽 in Simplified Chinese, meaning “tomb guarding beast”).
+However surviving examples in Tang dynasty tomb figures are all in pottery.
+It would probably originally have had horns as well as wings, and a more upright posture.

+It was previously believed that its origin was in the Ancient Near East, as a winged lion-griffin statue, perhaps on a monument to the god Sandon at Tarsus in the Armenian Kingdom of Cilicia, perhaps cast around 300 BC.

+Regarding the lion's arrival in Venice, there is speculation that the sculpture was part of the luggage of Niccolò and Maffeo Polo, father and uncle of the explorer Marco Polo.
+Around 1265, they visited the Mongol emperor Kublai Khan in Khanbaliq (present-day Beijing), where they were able to find the piece.

 History

 Origin

 The Lion, in its present form, is a composite of different pieces of bronze created at very different times, building upon ancient "core" components.
 It has undergone extensive restoration and repair work at various times.

-Scholarship over the last 200 years variously attributed the provenance of the most ancient parts of the statue to Assyria, Sassania, Greco-Bactria, medieval Venice, and various other times and places.
-Scientific and art historical studies in the 1980s, however, led to the conclusion that it was created between the end of the 4th and the beginning of the 3rd centuries BC somewhere in the Hellenistic Greek or Oriental Greek world.
-The original bronze figure, taken as a whole, was likely significantly different from the Lion of today; and, predating Christianity, would not have originally had any association with Saint Mark.

-Medieval

 It is likely that the statue was assembled into something like its present form by or during the Medieval period.
 The earliest textual reference to the Lion is from 1293, when it is recorded as having been restored after long neglect.

+Scholarship over the last 200 years variously attributed the provenance of the most ancient parts of the statue to Assyria, Sassania, Greco-Bactria, medieval Venice, and various other times and places.
+Scientific and art historical studies in the 1980s led to the hypothesis that it was created between the end of the 4th and the beginning of the 3rd centuries BC somewhere in the Hellenistic Greek or Oriental Greek world.
+More recent studies, however, suggest that the statue likely comes from the regions near the lower course of the Yangtze River, in eastern China, and was probably cast sometime in the period from the 7th to the early 10th century CE, during the reign of the Tang Dynasty.
+The original bronze figure, taken as a whole, was likely significantly different from the Lion of today, and would not have originally had any association with Saint Mark.